 Research over several years in this country and abroad has shown that there is a positive relationship between time spent on home learning and students’ overall achievement at secondary school level.

 At The Adeyfield Academy, Home Learning is an integral part of the curriculum; it is planned and prepared alongside all other programmes of learning.
 Home Learning tasks are selected ensuring they are appropriate to the age, ability and circumstances of the students.
-All Home Learning is recorded on Classcharts.
-In addition to Home Learning information, you can also view your child's attendance and behaviour points awarded.
+All Home Learning is recorded on Google Classroom.
+In addition to Home Learning information, you can also view your child's attendance and behaviour points awarded through our behaviour and communications monitoring system, Arbor.
+Students should also be documenting their Home Learning in their journals.

 Years 7 - 9